Ready-Made Resolutions for the New Year

 Quit making the same New Year's resolutions that you never keep.
 Try one of these simple ideas.

-After a couple months, look back and see if there are trends.
+After a couple of months, look back and see if there are trends.
 When the thing you'd like to improve is frequently repeated, maybe you need to approach it differently to be successful.
 The power you get comes from taking an action.
 The act of writing things down makes you reflect on what's good and what can be better.

 Make a "rememberlutions" jar or box to hold reminders of your achievements.
 A column on BuzzFeed suggested it, as a way to remember good things that happened, instead of making specific resolutions.